Western Zone Obesity Network · Patient Guide

 Welcome

-If you are reading this, you or someone you love may be thinking about bariatric surgery.
-It’s an important step, and we’re here to help you understand your options.
 The most important thing to know is this: struggling with your weight is not your fault.
 Obesity is a medical condition, not a choice.
-Your body has powerful systems that control hunger, cravings, and how it stores fat, and they can make managing weight very hard, no matter how hard you try.
+Your body has powerful systems that control hunger, cravings, and how it stores fat.
+These systems can make managing weight very hard, no matter how hard you try.

-Key Message
+Key message

 About the Network

-The Western Zone Obesity Network
+About the Western Zone Obesity Network

 The Western Zone Obesity Network (WZON) was created to improve obesity care in Nova Scotia.
 We bring together patients, doctors, nurses, dietitians, and other healthcare providers to give you the best possible care.
-We believe the best care happens close to home, and your family doctor will be your main point of contact throughout your journey.

 • Medical Lead: Dr. Michael Mindrum